 Our lab research was presented nationally and internationally this year.
 Dr. Rabinovitch talked on “Reduced BMPR2 Promotes Endothelial-to-Mesenchymal Transition via HMGA1 and Its Target Slug” at the 11th PVRI Annual World Congress in Miami, FL.
 She was a Keynote Lecturer at the 81st Annual Scientific Meeting of the Japanese Circulation Society in Kanazawa, Japan, where she talked on “Smooth Muscle Primes Endothelium for Regeneration by Coordinating Metabolism, Chromatin Remodeling and Gene Expression: Implications for Systemic Vascular Disease and Pulmonary Arterial Hypertension”.
 Studies on the intersection of inflammation and genetics in pulmonary hypertension were featured at the R.L.
 Johnson Visiting Professorship at the University of Texas Southwestern, and in Scotland, at the Cardiovascular Symposium at the University of Glasgow Institute of Cardiovascular and Medical Sciences.
 Dr. Rabinovitch discussed “A BMP-Notch Axis Coordinates Mitochondrial Function, Chromatin Remodeling and Gene Regulation to Regenerate Endothelium in Response to Injury” at the Angiogenesis and Vascular Disease Keystone Symposium in Santa Fe, New Mexico, and participated in the American Thoracic Society (ATS) International Meeting Symposium on “Hemodynamic Stress is NOT the Most Important Driver in the Pathogenesis of Occlusive Neointimal Lesions in PAH” in Washington DC.

 Dr. Rabinovitch is a co-organizer of the NAVBO Vascular Biology 2017 Vascular Matrix Biology and Bioengineering Workshop in Monterey, CA, in October 2017.
 This workshop is designed to promote exchange of ideas between vascular matrix biologists, cardiovascular regenerative medicine, and cardiovascular engineers.
-It will feature talks on vascular tissue engineering, mechanotransduction, vascular mechanics, the extracellular matrix and disease, vascular calcification, vascular imaging and engineering angiogenesis.
-Mingxia Gu, MD, PhD will travel to Shimane, Japan, to attend The 8th TAKAO International Symposium on Molecular Mechanism of Cardiopulmonary Disease in October 2017.
-She will talk on “Using Patient-Specific iPSCs to Understand and Treat Pulmonary Arterial Hypertension”.
+It featured talks on vascular tissue engineering, mechanotransduction, vascular mechanics, the extracellular matrix and disease, vascular calcification, vascular imaging and engineering angiogenesis.
+Mingxia Gu, MD, PhD travelled to Shimane, Japan, to attend The 8th TAKAO International Symposium on Molecular Mechanism of Cardiopulmonary Disease in October 2017.
+She spoke on “Using Patient-Specific iPSCs to Understand and Treat Pulmonary Arterial Hypertension”.

 In addition to the Robert F. Grover Prize from the Assembly on Pulmonary Circulation, Dr. Rabinovitch received what is considered to be the highest honor accorded by the ATS, the J. Burns Amberson Lecture at the American Thoracic Society’s annual meeting in San Francisco on May 15, 2016.
 The lecture honors the late Dr. Amberson, an international authority on chest disease and tuberculosis, and recognizes “a career of major lifetime contributions to clinical or basic pulmonary research and/or clinical practice.”